 Jim Hawkins, walks on Canon Beach OR.
 He said, "I'm 60, and retired four years ago, after 30 years in the Postal Service.
 I have a lot of years ahead of me, so I prioritize both my physical and my mental health.

 Three days a week I run and do 100 push-ups down here on the beach.
-Sometimes I'll drag a kettlebell, down here, and do intervals with kettlebell swings in-between.
+Sometimes I'll drag a kettlebell, down here, and do 50-yard sprint intervals, with kettlebell swings in-between.

 The other four days, I devote to being extremely mindful of the beauty I'm experiencing, and how good my relationships have become.